Menstuff® has compiled information and books on reproduction, safer sex and contraception issues.

 Will there be changes in menstruation?

-tubes.
-However, studies of menstrual patterns in women have not
+on the tubes.
+However, studies of menstrual patterns in

-proven a direct relationship.
-Use of temporary contraceptive methods
+women have not proven a direct relationship.
+Use of

-return to a normal pattern can seem like an increase in menstrual
+Therefore, a return to a normal pattern can seem like an

 * * *